Feyerabend/vm/jvm1/README.md

 ```

 We convert the textfile with `javac Sample.java` with the text file as
 argument.
-The class file result can be displayed as hex:
+The class file result can be displayed as hex and ASCII:

 ![Sample bytecode](../assets/images/bytecode-sample.jpeg)

+Already here is a lot of information.
+We can already see that much of the
+understandable source is included in the class file.

 And if we disassemble `Sample.class` with the tool `javap` with option `-c`: